C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 By Werner Tschacher, Stefan Krebs

 Learning objectives:

-- Critically engage with local history
-- Get a hands-on experience of working with geospatial normalized data
+*- Get a hands-on experience of working with geospatial normalized data through critical engagement with local history*

-> This assignment is based on a [teaching dossier](https://minett-stories.lu/media/pdf/education/street-names-dossier-en.pdf) that was elaborated as part of the online exhibition [“Minett Stories”](https://minett-stories.lu/), a result of the research project “Remixing Industrial Pasts in the Digital Ages”, carried out with the support of Esch2022 asbl. between 2019 and 2023 at the Centre for Contemporary and Digital History (C2DH) at the University of Luxembourg.The assignment can be adapted to other national/local contexts for which geospatial data are available.
+> This assignment is based on a [teaching dossier](https://minett-stories.lu/media/pdf/education/street-names-dossier-en.pdf) that was elaborated as part of the online exhibition [“Minett Stories”](https://minett-stories.lu/), a result of the research project “Remixing Industrial Pasts in the Digital Ages”, carried out with the support of Esch2022 asbl. between 2019 and 2023 at the Centre for Contemporary and Digital History (C2DH) at the University of Luxembourg.
+The assignment can be adapted to other national/local contexts for which geospatial data are available.

 Landscape and place names play an important role as reference points for regional identity.
 In the south of Luxembourg, these names have changed several times in connection with the industrial transformation of the landscape.
 Before industrialisation, the entire southern region in Luxembourg was part of a larger region known traditionally as “Gutland” because of its fertile soil.
 When the southern region entered the industrial age in 1850, it was first the landscape that changed and then the names.
 As iron ore mining intensified, industrial open-cast mining and quarrying underground brought the colour of the red-brown minette ore to the surface at more and more points in the green landscape.